RENJJOH/github-actions-demo-1/README.md

 # github-actions-demo
-This is a demo project to learn GHA
+This is a demo project to learn GHA - first action